All Episodes

 alex jones

-In the ERCOT region, that's Texas, the generating unit specified resources that this order pertains to are listed on the Order 202-21-1 resource list as described below.
+In the ERCOT region, that's Texas, the generating unit specified resources that this order pertains to are listed on the order 202-21-1 resource list as described below.

-And it's, oh, hydroelectric, and it's, oh, this.
+And it's, oh, hydroelectric.

-It takes them a week to turn a coal plant up.
+And it's, oh, this, it takes them a week to turn a coal plant up.

-Didn't let them do that.
+Didn't let him do that.

 dan friesen

-So Alex is reading this part of the document that he's skimming, and it should come as no surprise, but he's just making shit up.
+And it should come as no surprise, but he's just making shit up.

 The resource list that's referenced in that Department of Energy order is available, and it's easy to find.